ENVIVA INC. (NYSE: EVA) SHAREH - GuruFocus.com

 Did you lose money on investments in Enviva?
 If so, please visit Enviva Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Nov.
-04, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired the securities of Enviva Inc. (“Enviva” or the “Company”) (: EVA) between February 21, 2019 and October 11, 2022, inclusive (the “Class Period”).
+08, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP , a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Enviva Inc. (“Enviva” or the “Company”) (: EVA) between February 21, 2019 and October 11, 2022, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the District of Maryland and alleges violations of the Securities Exchange Act of 1934.

 Enviva, formerly known as Enviva Partners, LP, develops, constructs, acquires, and owns and operates fully contracted wood pellet production plants.
 The Company’s products are used as a substitute for coal in power generation, and in combined heat and power plants.
 Significantly, Enviva touts itself as a “growth-oriented” environmental, social, and governance (“ESG”) company with a “platform to generate stable and growing cash flows.”